 Homeschooling parents often have more control over their children's media consumption, allowing them to curate content that aligns with their educational goals and values.
-They can actively participate in media consumption by watching or exploring content with their children, providing opportunities for discussion and critical analysis.
-Therefore, while conducting a focus group discussion, the study recorded that, parental involvement in homeschooling allows parents to actively engage with their children's media consumption.
-The focus group discussion further added that, by discussing media content, asking questions, and offering guidance, parents can help students navigate the complexities of mass media, critically analyze information, and develop media literacy skills.
+They can actively participate in media consumption by watching or exploring content with their children, providing opportunities for discussion and critical analysis (McQuiggan et al. 2015).
+The study through the focus group discussion discerned that parental involvement in homeschooling allows parents to actively engage with their children's media consumption.
+Moreover, the discussions disclosed that by discussing media content, asking questions, and offering guidance, parents can help students navigate the complexities of mass media, critically analyze information, and develop media literacy skills (Focus group discussion, 9/4/2023).
 This involvement fosters a collaborative learning environment where parents and children can explore media together.
-Further, the focus group discussion added that, parental involvement includes setting boundaries and rules for media usage within the homeschooling environment.
+Further, the focus group discussions divulged that, parental involvement includes setting boundaries and rules for media usage within the homeschooling environment (Focus group discussion, 9/4/2023).
 Based on this, this study highlighted that, parents can establish guidelines that align with their educational goals and values, ensuring that media consumption remains balanced and purposeful.
 By monitoring and regulating media access, parents can create a healthy media environment that supports learning and minimizes potential negative influences.